-Cardozo offers a traditional three-year program leading to the degree of Juris Doctor (J.D.).
-The program of study consists of 84 credits completed in three years.
+Cardozo offers a traditional three-year Juris Doctor (J.D.) program of study consisting of 84 academic credits earned over three years.

 The first-year program consists of 30 credits, all in required courses.
 Second- and third-year courses are largely elective.
 However, all students must take Professional Responsibility, Advanced Legal Research, and one course that involves a substantial written project.
-In addition, students must meet minimal distribution requirements, taking at least two courses in each of three categories: Law and the Regulatory State, Private Ordering Through Law, and Adjudication and Systems of Justice.
-Students must also take one course of a jurisprudential, international, or comparative nature.
+In addition, students must meet a core course requirement, taking at least five courses out of a list of thirteen options, including classes such as Criminal Procedure, Evidence, Family Law, Federal Income Tax and Trusts & Estates.

 A normal course load during the second and third years is 13 or 14 credits per semester.
 Students must take a minimum of 12 credits per semester to qualify as full-time.
 Students must maintain a cumulative grade point average of 2.4.
 (A grade of "C" is equal to a 2.0.)